-- J is the Jacobian to transform the differential cross sections from the laboratory to the center-of-mass system, - A{exp} is the peak area of the state of interest, - n_t is the number of 92 Zr or 94 Mo target nuclei per unit volume, - $cos(\theta/2)$ is a factor to correct the target thickness to an effective one, - N_p is the total number of protons incident on the target, - ε is the efficiency of the drift chambers (see Fig. 3.5), - $\Delta\Omega$ is the solid angle covered by the by the entrance collimator to the spectrometer.
+- J is the Jacobian to transform the differential cross sections from the laboratory to the center-of-mass system, - A{exp} is the peak area of the state of interest, - n_t is the number of 92Zr or 94Mo target nuclei per unit volume, - $\cos(\theta/2)$ is a factor to correct the target thickness to an effective one, where θ is the angle relative to the beam - N_p is the total number of protons incident on the target, - ε is the efficiency of the drift chambers (see Fig. 3.5), - $\Delta\Omega$ is the solid angle covered by the by the entrance collimator to the spectrometer.

 In the following some remarks are made to the various quantities.
 The peak areas A{exp} are obtained by fitting the spectra with the peak fitting software SFit [Fuji].
-The physical background from hydrogen contaminations in the target were estimated by an empirical smooth function.
+The physical background from hydrogen contaminations in the target was estimated by an empirical smooth function.
 The line shape was taken to be identical to the elastic peak shapes in each spectrum.
-For each peak only the height and the position of the centroid was threated as free parameters.
+For each peak only the height and the position of the centroid were treated as free parameters.

-The number of target nuclei was calculated using the equation where t is the thickness of the target, ρ is the bulk density of the target, N_A is the Avogadro's constant, ε_d is the isotopic enrichment and M is the atomic mass of the target nuclei of interest.
+The number of target nuclei was calculated using the equation where t is the thickness of the target, ρ is the bulk density of the target, N_A is Avogadro's constant, ε_d the isotopic enrichment and M is the atomic mass of the target nuclei of interest.
 In the present experiment the target was placed in the so-called transition geometry, i.e. the protons pass always the same effective path length t{eff} in the target which is given by